 - Another popular way to make edible grass is using sweetened flaked coconut.
 To make it, place your desired amount of coconut into a mixing bowl then add a couple of drops of green food coloring.
 Toss with a fork until evenly coated repeating until it reaches the intensity of color that you like.
 Sprinkle into the centers in place of frosting or in place of edible glitter.

-Other Easter Desserts to Try
+More Easter Desserts to Make

 Holidays present with the unique opportunity of sharing seasonal treats to suit the occasion.
 Other Southern style Easter favorite recipes to try: